See the bottom of this page for the ingredients highest in histamineWhat is histamine intolerance?

 The activity of an enzyme called Diamine oxidase (DAO) deals with histamine taken in from our food, and it is thought that people with a low activity of DAO get symptoms similar to an allergic reaction1.

-For people with an intolerance eating histamine-rich food or foods that promote the release of histamine, or block DAO may provoke diarrhea, headache, runny nose and sneezing, asthma, low blood pressure, irregular heartbeat, rashes and itching1.
+For people with an intolerance eating histamine-rich food or foods that promote the release of histamine, or block DAO may provoke allergic reactions resulting in diarrhea, chronic migraine, menstrual pain, runny nose and sneezing, asthma, low blood pressure, irregular heartbeat, rashes and itching1.

 What can I do if I have a histamine intolerance